 1. Is the accountant a genuine contractor specialist?

 This is an important point.
-Most contractors work in a similar fashion – their accounting needs are broadly the same – getting paid monthly or weekly, with few regular outgoings.
-Most opt to take a small salary, and draw down most of their income via dividends,
+Most contractors work in a similar way, and their accounting needs are broadly the same: they get paid monthly or weekly, with few regular outgoings.

 They may also not appreciate the importance of complying with IR35 (the Intermediaries Legislation) which can have a dramatic effect on take-home pay.